-VPN uses a strong encryption to protect your traffic from being compromised.
+VPN uses strong encryption to protect your traffic from being compromised.
 VPN is the safest method because it hides your true IP, thus your entire Internet connection.
 When you connect to a third-party VPN, you create a tunnel from your computer to the VPN server.
-The tunnel bypasses anything on the way such as hackers, ISP monitors, etc. A popular VPN supporting P2P connections is OpenVPN.
+The tunnel bypasses anything on the way, such as hackers, ISP monitors, etc. A popular VPN supporting P2P connections is OpenVPN.

-To connect to a server you need login details, the server’s IP, and a certificate generated on the VPN server.
+- Once the installation finishes, you’ll need to configure the software to connect to a server.
+To connect to a server, you’ll also need login details, the server’s IP, and a certificate generated on the VPN server.

 How to test a VPN?

-Before connecting to a VPN, find your current public IP address.
+- Before connecting to a VPN, find your current public IP address.
 Go to WhatsmyIP, and write your address and location.

-Open the VPN and connect to a server.
+- Open the VPN and connect to a server.
 To make sure that you are connected and go to WhatsmyIP again.
 You will notice that the address and location are different.